 - The characters in series illustrated by artist Takeshi Obata really do look Japanese.

 - What's bizarre in Hikaru no Go is that the Koreans are walking Asian stereotypes with considerably less distinction from one another than the Japanese characters.
 Now, Japan has historically been more racist against the Koreans than any other foreign nationality, but it's still a little weird to see.
-Because the phenotype is actually really close.
 The Chinese that appear in the manga have more Japanese-character-like variation, but their Asian qualities are accentuated, too.

 - Between that series and Sasami: Magical Girls Club, you get a lot of non-Asian-looking Asians due to the cast keeping their Tenchi Muyo! looks despite being normal Japanese people instead of long-lived Human Aliens.
 Mind you, it's that or everyone becoming unrecognizable.

 - Pretty much everyone in Genshiken is recognizably Asian, and the only two light-haired characters explicitly dye their hair.
 The two American characters who visit in the second season are also distinctly white.

 - Sue looks more like an American-styled cartoon character than an actual American.

 - In Ghost in the Shell most characters look more or less as if they could be actually Japanese, depending on the art style of the different artists/animators.
 Except for Batou and Togusa, who don't look Asian at all.
 Batou has blonde hair and a very strong white facial structure.
 The large round prosthetic eyes don't help with figuring out his race.
 Most of these can be justified in that most of the cast are heavily modified cyborgs, with Batou and the Major (at least) basically being robots with human brains.
 They could look like any race at all, and in Motoko's case, the question about her original gender is brought up.
 She's always been female since birth, but the gender issue is discussed.